freeradical13/freeradical13.github.io/index.md

 [Protein synthesis][] in eukaryotes:

-1. At a sequence of nucleotides called the promoter (sequence TATA), RNA polymerase II and transcription factors split double-stranded DNA and perform transcription downstream from the 5' end.
+1. At a sequence of nucleotides called the [promoter][] (sequence TATA), [RNA polymerase II][] and other transcription factors split double-stranded DNA and perform transcription downstream from the 5' end.
-1. Transcription: The 3' strand of DNA (called the template strand; the 5' non-template strand is called the coding strand) synthesizes a complementary RNA molecule called pre-messenger RNA (pre-mRNA).
+1. [Transcription][]: The 3' strand of DNA (called the [template strand][]; the 5' non-template strand is called the [coding strand][]) synthesizes a complementary RNA molecule called [pre-messenger RNA][] (pre-mRNA).
 Nucleotides are transcribed to the 3' end.
-1. Once RNA polymerase II transcribes the polyadenylation sequence (AAUAAA), proteins bind and cut the transcript to finish the pre-mRNA.
+1. Once RNA polymerase II transcribes the [polyadenylation signal sequence][] (AAUAAA), proteins bind and cut the transcript to finish the pre-mRNA.
 1. An enzyme adds a Guanine nucleotide to the 5' end of the pre-mRNA, bound through a triphosphate, called the [5' cap][].
-An enzyme adds 50-250 additional adenine nucleotides to the 3' end of the pre-mRNA, called the poly-A tail.
+An enzyme adds 50-250 additional adenine nucleotides to the 3' end of the pre-mRNA, called the [poly-A tail][].
-1. The pre-mRNA is made of sets of nucleotides called exons which are needed for translation, and introns which are not.
-A complex called a [spliceosome][] made out of proteins and enzymatic RNA (ribozymes) cuts out the introns and connects the exons together, creating the final mRNA.
-Untranslated regions (UTRs) after the 5' cap and before the poly-A tail are also left in the mRNA.
+1. The pre-mRNA is made of sets of nucleotides called [exons][] which are needed for translation, and [introns][] which are not.
+A complex called a [spliceosome][] made out of proteins and enzymatic RNA ([ribozymes][]) cuts out the introns and connects the exons together, creating the final mRNA.
+[Untranslated regions][] (UTRs) after the 5' cap and before the poly-A tail are also left in the mRNA.
-1. Translation: mRNA arrives at a ribosome in the cytosol.
+1. [Translation][]: mRNA arrives at a ribosome in the cytosol.
 A set of three nucleotides defines a codon which translates to an amino acid.
 Translation begins at an AUG codon.
 As the mRNA molecule moves through the ribosome, a translator RNA (tRNA) with a matching codon (called an anti-codon) attaches its matching amino acid to the polypeptide chain.

 #### Gene Expression